telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/toolbox-configuration.md

 ![introduction-vsx toolboxconfigurator](images/introduction-vsx_toolboxconfigurator.png)

-After running the Toolbox Configurator it shows the version of the currently installed distribution (if available).
-The user can make his selection using the dropdown menu which lists all versions discovered on the machine.
+After running the Toolbox Configurator the user can make his selection using the dropdown menu which lists all versions discovered on the machine.

-The utility has an option to install the design assemblies of the selected version in the GAC, if they are not previously installed.
-The design assemblies are critical for the design-time support of the chosen distribution.

 When the Finish button is clicked Visual Studio will be restarted so that the changes can take effect.